nicolasjhampton/python_tutorial_game_project/blog/step1.md

 first section.
 For more explination on each piece of the model, refer to section 1 of ["Using Databases In Python"](https://teamtreehouse.com/library/using-databases-in-python).

+    For our ORM (PeeWee), each class attribute is a field in our database, in this case our Sqlite3 database that the PeeWee ORM sits on top of.
+Which class we assign to the attribute defines what type of field is created in the database, e.g. ```CharField``` in the ORM becomes
+    ```VARCHAR``` in the SQL database, ```DateTimeField```
+    becomes ```DATETIME``` in SQL, and so forth.
+Remember
+    that the ORM is A SEPERATE ABSTRACT LAYER we use to
+    safely access the database of our choice.

-The ```datetime``` in the user model is of note, as we leave off the paranthesis.
-This way, the date is taken from the time the user is created, not the time the model is defined.
+The ```datetime``` in the user model is of note, as we leave
+off the paranthesis.
+This way, the date is taken from
+the time the user is created, not the time the model
+is defined.

-This ```Meta``` class is required for each model, it defines certain sorting and location properties of the model.
+This ```Meta``` class is required for each model, it defines
+certain sorting and location properties of the ORM model.
-The database attribute here, for instance, defines the database this model is to be stored in.
+The database attribute here, for instance, defines the
+database this model is to be stored in by the ORM.

 ### 3. Correcting the test we didn't know how to make